denevell/Natch-Android/README.md

 * UI TEST: I should delete a thread from within the thread page
 * UI TEST: I should delete post from a thread

-## Done, needs UI test

-* I should be taken back to main threads page if I delete initial post in thread

 ## Ice-box

 ### Edit thread